fapablazacl-old/borc-deprecated/docs/source/index.rst

 ---------------------

 * Software Artifacts (components, redistributables, manuals, etc),
-* Toolchains for not previously supported programming languages/technologies, frameworks, etc.
+* Toolchains for not previously supported programming languages.
 * File Types
 * Actions
-* Templates for various software artifacts.
+* Templates for various software artifacts, for a quickstart development.

 BORC Definitions
 -------------------------

 A Project:
-* Has a collection of Targets
+* Has a collection of Artifacts

-A Target:
+A Artifact:
-* Is a Software Artifact
-* Is based on a Target Archetype.
+* Is based on a Archetype.
 * Is defined by a collection of Files
 * Supports a certain set of Actions

-A Target Archetype:
+A Archetype:
-* Is a Software Artifact Definition, used to "derive" concrete targets.
+* Is a Software Artifact Definition, used to "derive" concrete artifacts.
 * Has a set of predefined Actions
 * References a set of predefined Toolchains Kinds

 A Toolchain:
 * Is a collection of Compilers and Linkers.
+* They are used to Build a artifact.

+A Toolchain:
+* Is a collection of Compilers and Linkers.
-* They are used to Build a target.
+* They are used to Build a artifact.

 A Action:
-* Is an operation applied to a Target, that can use a given Toolchain or another entity.
+* Is an operation applied to a Artifact, that can use a given Toolchain or another entity.
 * That operation needs:
-  * A subset of the Files contained on a Target (¿Why a subset?)
+  * A subset of the Files contained on a Artifact (¿Why a subset?)
   * A Toolchain in order to process those Files
 * That operation also can have Arguments.